You’re reading The Waugh Zone, our daily politics briefing. Sign up now to get it by email in the evening.

 Yet Lewis also had early experience of pulling off audacious actions behind enemy lines.
 As a graduate research student, he managed to infiltrate the Labour party in the 1970s, helping ‘moderates’ recapture part of the Newham North East local constituency party where MP Reg Prentice was targeted by the Left.
 Ultimately, Prentice had the crucial vote that brought down James Callaghan and ushered in Margaret Thatcher’s 1979 victory.

-There is little likelihood of Lewis crossing the floor to join Labour as Prentice did, but the stripping of the Tory whip means he is now as officially “independent” as an MP as much as he was figuratively.
+There is little likelihood of Lewis ‘crossing the floor’ to join Labour as Prentice did to the Tories, but the stripping of the Tory whip means he is now as officially “independent” as an MP as much as he was figuratively.
 Some Conservative MPs are already speculating that the whole affair proves the need to axe Spencer as chief whip and perhaps move him in what is seen as a more likely reshuffle, possibly to Defra.

 The decision by Johnson to remove the whip was also further evidence of his own ruthless approach to party management, last seen when former cabinet ministers like David Gauke and Philip Hammond were effectively booted out of the party over Brexit, despite their willingness to return to the fold.